David Scott (Georgia politician): U.S. House of Representatives

-When Georgia picked up an additional district as a result of the 2000 census, Scott entered a five-way Democratic primary for the seat, winning with 53.8% of the vote.
+When Georgia picked up an additional district (GA-13) as a result of the 2000 census, Scott entered a five-way Democratic primary in 2002 for the seat, winning with 53.8% of the vote.
 He then defeated Republican Clay Cox in the general election with 59% of the vote.
-He has never faced another contest that close, and has been reelected eight times, running unopposed in 2004, 2014 and 2016.
+He never faced another contest that close, and was subsequently re-elected eleven times. running unopposed in 2004, 2014, and 2016.

 In 2007, the political watchdog group Citizens for Responsibility and Ethics in Washington named Scott one of the 25 most corrupt members of Congress.

 During his first two terms, Scott represented a district that twisted and wound its way through parts of nine counties and was barely contiguous in some areas.
-In a mid-decade redistricting held after the 2004 elections, the district was redrawn to be somewhat more compact, with its population centered in Clayton, Douglas and Fulton Counties.
+In a mid-decade redistricting held after the 2004 elections, the district was redrawn to be somewhat more compact, with its population centered in Clayton, Douglas, and Fulton Counties.
 Redistricting after the 2010 census gave the district all of Douglas County and pushed it further into Clayton.

+On March 2, 2026, Scott qualified for the 2026 election.